1 pound (453 grams)dried pinto beans, cleaned and sorted If substituting canned, use four 15-ounce cans, drained)

 Instructions

-Add the oil to a frying pan over medium heat.
-Add the chiles and onion, cook until softened and you see some browning, stirring often.
-Stir in the garlic and cook for 1 minute.
+Heat the lard or oil in a large frying pan over medium heat.
+Add the chiles and chopped onion.
+(If using store-bought canned chiles, drain them well before adding).
+Cook, stirring frequently, until the onions are softened and the mixture is fragrant and lightly browned.
+Stir in the chopped garlic and cook for 1 minute.